serbanradulescu/Serban_Portofolio/README.md

 ### About me:
-Description to be added in the future
+A data scientist in becoming, specialized in Life Sciences, always looking for new ways to derive meaningful information from data in order to create a more sustainable and equitable future for everyone.